MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

 For a complete list of net ring iterator data structures and methods, see [Netringiterator.h](netringiterator-h.md).

-## Device drivers with in-order completions
+## Sending and receiving for device drivers with in-order completions

 Drivers for devices that use ring buffers at the hardware level (for example, typical PCI NICs) normally complete send and receive operations in order, and control their **NET_RING** post and drain iterators accordingly.